-Door County Treatment Court participation will require random UA testing to determine compliance with the rules of the Treatment Court Program.
-UAs will be done randomly, a minimum of two times per week throughout the participant's entire program.
-In keeping with best standards, testing will be done at the Door County Jail with trained jail deputies directly observing the individual.
+Door County Treatment Court participation-will requires random UAurine drug and breathalyzer testing to determine compliance with the rules of the Treatment Court Program.
+UAs-Testswill beare done randomly, a minimum of two times per week throughout the participant's entire program.
+In keeping with best standards, testing will beis done at the Door County Jail with trained jail deputies directly observing the individual.
 Utilizing the Door County Jail for testing allows for complete randomization, including nights and weekend testing times.

-Tests will assess for drug and alcohol as well as all other controlled and mood-altering substances.
-Positive tests will be sent for lab confirmation can be challenged for verification and confirmation at the participant's request.
+Tests will-assess for drug and alcohol as well as all other controlled and mood-altering substances.
+Positive tests can be challenged for verification and confirmation at the participant's request.
 Testing notifications will be done utilizing a color calendar.
-Participants will be required to call-in daily to see if their color has been selected for testing that day.
-The recorded message will also notify participants of the time frame in which they are to report for testing.
+Participants will be required to call in daily to see if their color has been selected for testing that day.
+The recorded message will also notify participants of the time frame in which they are to report for testing are sent to participants through text message informing participants of time frame in which they are to report for testing that day.
 Probation agents and treatment providers may also provide UA testing when they feel necessary.
 Participants may also be required to utilize monitoring devices where necessary.
 Use of monitoring devices will be based on participants alcohol and drug use history.